aboutwout/remember_me.ee2_addon/README.md

 Save entries for a user during a session.
 This could be used for a 'add to cart' function or for a 'product compare' function (save entry_id's for later use).
 Entries are only stored during a session.

+As of version 1.0 you can also save the session storage to the database on a per member basis.

 ## Tags